-The PCM1792 requires a system clock for operating the digital interpolation filters and advanced segment DAC modulators.
+The PCM1796 requires a system clock for operating the digital interpolation filters and advanced segment DAC modulators.
 The system clock is applied at the SCK input (pin 7).
-The PCM1792 has a system clock detection circuit that automatically senses if the system clock is operating between 128 $f_S$ and 768 $f_S$ .
+The PCM1796 has a system clock detection circuit that automatically senses the frequency at which the system clock is operating.
 Table 1 shows examples of system clock frequencies for common audio sampling rates.
-If the oversampling rate of the delta-sigma modulator is selected as 128 $f_S$ , the system clock frequency is over 256 $f_S$ .
+If the oversampling rate of the delta-sigma modulator is selected as 128 f_S, the system clock frequency is required to be over 256 f_S.

-Figure 24 shows the timing requirements for the system clock input.
+Figure 23 shows the timing requirements for the system clock input.
 For optimal performance, it is important to use a clock source with low phase jitter and noise.
-One of the Texas Instruments' PLL1700 family of multiclock generators is an excellent choice for providing the PCM1792 system clock.
+One of the Texas Instruments PLL1700 family of multiclock generators is an excellent choice for providing the PCM1796 system clock.